The Latest | Israeli airstrike that killed aid workers in Gaza threatens much-needed food deliveries

 Israeli airstrikes on aid workers delivering food in Gaza killed at least seven people — including a U.S.-Canada dual citizen and citizens of Australia, Poland and the United Kingdom.
 It's the latest Israeli military action to hit humanitarian efforts in the besieged Palestinian territory.

-World Central Kitchen, the charity founded by celebrity chef José Andrés, said early Tuesday it was immediately pausing operations in the region, delivering a blow to the recently opened sea route for food aid.
+World Central Kitchen, the charity founded by celebrity chef José Andrés, immediately paused operations in the region, delivering a blow to the recently opened sea route for food aid.
 Ships carrying food sailed away from Gaza after arriving just a day earlier.

 Israel says the strikes were an accident and that officials are investigating.
 The U.N. says at least 180 humanitarian workers have been killed in the war so far.